 Your skin’s microflora > Your skin’s immune system > Your skin’s health.

-Instead of directly tackling your skin’s microflora, Aurelia probiotic skincare tackles step 2 – your skin’s immune system.
+Instead of directly tackling your skin’s microflora, Aurelia probiotic skincare is tackling step 2 – your skin’s immune system.

 It acts to establish the healthy skin a healthy microflora would create.